What Is Gross Margin?

 In addition to being a key metric for company leadership, gross profit margin is also important to investors, VCs, analysts, and those looking to acquire other SaaS companies.
 It aids them in SaaS valuation when deciding whether or not to invest in or purchase a company.
-It also helps them understand a company’s scalability since higher gross profit margins allow companies to invest more in their product and marketing efforts to boost growth.
+It also helps them understand a company’s scalability since higher gross profit margins or higher profit rates allow companies to invest more in their product and marketing efforts to boost growth.

 What Is Considered a Good Gross Profit Margin?